-This bill proposes to amend current Arizona statutes regarding the taxation of income by expanding the individual income tax subtraction for active service compensation.
-Under the current law, compensation received for active service is limited to members of the reserves and the National Guard, specifically referencing the "armed forces."
-The bill would update this language to include compensation for active service in the "uniformed services" of the United States, which encompasses not only the armed forces but also the Public Health Service and the National Oceanic and Atmospheric Administration.
+This bill proposes to amend current Arizona tax statutes by expanding the individual income tax subtraction for active service compensation.
+Under the current law, compensation received for active service is limited to members of the reserves, the National Guard, or the armed forces.
+The bill would update this language to include compensation for active service in the "uniformed services" of the United States, which encompasses the U.S. Armed Forces as well as the Public Health Service and the National Oceanic and Atmospheric Administration.

 Senate Engrossed Version: 43-1022